Dominique57/ChatBotMaker/README.md

 #### Facebook
 - FacebookMessenger(authentication\_token)
 - facebook\_route(request, facebook\_check\_token, bot)
--   - this flask routing is can be called directly from the routing point
+  - this flask routing should be called directly from the routing point

 #### Dev